Rutshuru Territory: Location

 It is bounded on the north by Lubero Territory and Lake Edward.
 The eastern boundary is the international border with Uganda, and further south with Rwanda.
 To the south is the Nyiragongo Territory, beyond which is the provincial capital of Goma.
-To the east is Masisi Territory and Walikale Territory.
+To the west is Masisi Territory and Walikale Territory.

 The strategically important town of Kanyabayonga is just north of the territory on the road from Goma to Butembo.

 The territory includes a large part of the Virunga Mountains and Virunga National Park, which includes Mount Mikeno, an extinct volcano that rises to 14,557 ft.

 The territory includes Bwito Chiefdom in the mountainous western section and Bwisha Chiefdom in the lower-lying eastern section.

 Climate

 The territory is mountainous, with significant variations in climate from one part to another.

 Some parts are forested, others are mostly savanna with occasional trees.

 The soil in the south is generally rich and fertile.

 The climate is temperate and wet in the mountains, with temperatures between 3 °C and 18 °C.

 Average annual rainfall in the south is about 1800 mm, with two rainy seasons.

 Further north it is drier, warmer and less fertile.